webplatform/docs/guides/html_lists/index.md

   One value that applies to Name4
   Another value that applies to Name4</pre>

-== Choosing between list types ==
+== Choosing among list types ==

-When trying to decide what type of list to use, you can usually decide by asking two simple questions:
+When trying to decide what type of list to use, ask yourself two simple questions:

 <ol>
   <li>Am I defining terms or associating other name/value pairs?
     <ul>
       <li>If yes, use a description list.</li>
-      <li>If no, don’t use a description list — go on to the next question.</li>
+      <li>If no, don't use a description list.</li>
     </ul>
   </li>
   <li>Is the order of the list items important?